How Can You Benefit From a Nevada Trust?

 Avoiding Probate

-Assets held in a properly funded trust do not pass through probate, which is a long and expensive court process.
-The trust does not die when you do, so the successor trustee can continue to administer the trust after you pass away, without court involvement.
+Assets held in a properly funded trust do not pass through the probate process upon your death, which can be long and expensive.
+The trust does not die when you do, so the successor trustee can continue to manage the trust pursuant to the terms of the trust document after you pass away, without probate court involvement.

 Estate Taxes